Ermoupoli: History

 Ermoupoli was founded during the Greek Revolution in the 1820s, as an extension to the existing Ano Syros township, by refugees from other Greek islands because of the War.
 It soon became the leading commercial and industrial center of Greece, as well as its main port.
 The renowned Greek Steamship Company was founded in the city in 1856.
 Thousands of ships were built in the various Syros shipyards.

 Eventually Ermoupoli was eclipsed by Piraeus in the late 19th century.
 In the following decades the city declined, remaining the administrative center of the Cyclades islands.
-In the end of the 20th and the beginning of the 21st century, its economy has significanty improved, based on the sectrors of services, industry, education and tourism.
+In the end of the 20th and the beginning of the 21st century, its economy has significantly improved, based on the sectors of services, industry, education and tourism.